 - He was between 25 and 35 years old.

 One of the more interesting features of the EFIT software is that it takes into account the myriad psychological shifts that eye-witnesses make when they're reporting on a person's appearance, and it makes adjustments for them.
 To see the final image the EFIT software produced, check out BBC News: Jack the Ripper's face 'revealed'.
 You can compare the image to a selection of photos and drawings of suspects in the case located at Casebook: Jack the Ripper Suspects.

 After the string of five gruesome deaths attributed to Jack the Ripper, the last of which was that of 24-year-old Mary Kelly, the serial killer apparently stopped killing.
 No other murders came up that matched his MO.
 Some believe Jack the Ripper Killed himself some time after the death of Mary Kelly.
 Others believe he was incarcerated for an unrelated crime.

-To learn more about Jack the Ripper, criminal profiling and related topics, check out the links on the next page.
+To learn more about Jack the Ripper, criminal profiling and related topics, check out the links below.

 Related HowStuffWorks Articles

 - Bennetto, Jason.
 "Has profiling discovered the real face of Jack the Ripper?"
 The Independent.
 Nov.
 20, 2006.http://news.independent.co.uk/uk/crime/article1998836.ece